weinhuber/weinhuber.github.io/_pages/about.md

   - /about.html
 ---

-I'm a master's student at the Technical University of Munich, who's interested in bringing formal methods into practice.
-I have a broad research interest, ranging from model checking and game theory to privacy preserving technologies like federated learning.
+I'm a master's student at the Technical University of Munich, visiting researcher at the University of Oxford and researcher at the Masaryk University.
+My research involves applying game-theoretic techniques to the analysis and verification of stochastic multi-agent systems.
+In particular, I am interested in robust equilibria, which are stable against trembles.

 ## Things that I did